a1928375/OOP-Classes-Constructors-and-Inheritance/README.md

                 Create getters and setters for each field Create two additional methods

-        (2)
-                To allow the customer to deposit funds (this should increment the balance field).
+        (2) To allow the customer to deposit funds (this should increment the balance field).
 To allow the customer to withdraw funds.
 This should deduct from the balance field, but not allow the withdrawal to complete if their are insufficient funds.
 You will           want to create various code in the Main class (the one created by IntelliJ) to confirm your code is working.
 Add some                   System.out.println's in the two methods above as well.

         (3)
                 Account bobsAccount = new Account();
-                // "12345", 0.00, "Bob Brown", "myemail@bob.com",
-                //  "(087) 123-4567");
                 System.out.println(bobsAccount.getNumber());
                 System.out.println(bobsAccount.getBalance());